Ribeye steaks can be cooked in a pressure cooker. Cook just the steaks, or add mushrooms as a side of veggies. Easy and quick meal.

 Pressure Cookers Make Complete Meals Easy and Quick

 Consider purchasing an electric pressure cooker if you haven’t yet added one to your kitchen appliances.
-I love cooking in my Farberware pressure cooker (mine is like the one pictured below) which also includes a slow cooker cooking mode.
+My Farberware pressure cooker is like the one pictured below.
+It includes a slow cooker cooking mode.

 Ribeye Steaks and Much More Can be Cooked in a Cast Iron Pan